 You could say these were all people living under quite a bit of pressure, in the sense that life in these places is economically hard.
 To this day they are somewhat isolated from the rest of the world.
 It’s hard to travel from there and it's hard to make a living while there.
 At the same time, these places are all quite different, and have their own unique character.

-Places We Live was your next book after Satellites.
-It dealt with the idea that for the first time ever, more people live in cities than outside of them.
-Did you treat it as an environmental issue or a social one?
+Places We Live was the book after Satellites.
+It dealt with the idea that for the first time ever, more people live in cities than outside of them, globally.
+Did you treat it as an environmental issue or rather as a social issue?

 RUSSIA.
 Near Sergeyev Posad.
 2011.
 Palina (6), plays in the foliage next to the dacha where she spends her summer.

-Were you at all surprised by those slums’ ability to function?
+Following on from what you’ve just said, were you at all surprised by these places’ ability to function?

-I think that’s what surprised me throughout the entire project, and also why I made the project.
-I had read all these statistics and felt it was an issue that needed to be explored.
-But what really made me want to expand the scope of it was that I was overwhelmed by the normalcy of these places.
+I think that’s what surprised me throughout the entire project.
+Also, why I made the project; I had read all these statistics and felt it was an issue that needed to be explored.
+But what really made me want to expand the project was that I was overwhelmed by the normalcy of these places.
+I was bowled over by that much more than the obvious challenges.
 You see the huge amounts of garbage and among them, you see normal people living pretty normal lives, dealing with the same issues as people everywhere else.
-They’re helping their kids do homework, trying to make a living, keeping their families together.
-You know, that project was an exploration of how people create normalcy in these kind of extreme settings.
+They’re helping their kids to do homework, trying to make a living, keeping their families together.
+You know that project was an exploration of how people create normalcy in these kind of extreme settings.

 RUSSIA.
 Vyalki, near Bykovo.
 2011.
 Girls bathe their horses in a swimming pond next to an upscale dacha community.

-I think you’re the first photographer in this series who hasn’t spent a part of his career in a war zone.
-Is that something you’ve just never been interested in?
+One thing that struck me is that I think you’re the first photographer in this series that we’ve spoken to who hasn’t spent a part of their career in a war zone.
+Is it something that you’ve never been interested in?

-There is certainly room for someone who is not going to conflict zones to do interesting work.
+There is certainly room for someone who is not going to conflict to still do interesting work.
 So, it’s never really been on my agenda.
 I’m not quite sure why, but I’ve always taken the most satisfaction when I do stories where I feel somewhat left alone, stories that everyone’s not chasing after.
-Which has led me to working on projects that are a little bit outside of the big headlines; smaller stories.
-Maybe they aren’t as dramatic and sexy as some of these other things, but to me that’s always been the most satisfying way to work.
+Which led me up to working on projects that are a little but outside of the big headlines; smaller stories.
+Maybe they aren’t as dramatic and sexy as some of these other things but to me that’s always been the most satisfying way to work.
 I feel like I’m bringing something to the table by engaging in a story that might not have gotten so much play otherwise.